 Still, Silverman observes that the most important quality of resorts from that era, the ‘all-inclusiveness’ displayed in the sprawling Grossinger’s and my family’s more modest Forman’s Manor which put opulent dining, athletics, entertainment, and shopping all under one roof, serves as the DNA for present-day tourism phenomena like cruise ships and modern Las Vegas.
 If “What happens in Vegas stays in Vegas,” the Catskills of that time was also a place where new identities could be forged.

 A Personal View of The Borscht Belt

-Property was cheap in these hills 100 miles north of Manhattan’s crowded Lower East Side, and, here, Jewish immigrants, like my grandparents who were forbidden to buy land in Eastern Europe, could finally afford a few acres of their own.
-First, they tried farming chickens and dairy, but, a few years later, they saw a far more lucrative opportunity: hosting their city dwelling compatriots who sought a breath of country air.
+The property was cheap in these hills 100 miles north of Manhattan’s crowded Lower East Side, and, here, Jewish immigrants, like my grandparents who were forbidden to buy land in Eastern Europe, could finally afford a few acres of their own.
+First, they tried farming chickens and dairy, but, a few years later, they saw a far more lucrative opportunity: hosting their city-dwelling compatriots who sought a breath of country air.